An integral formula for the powered sum of the independent, identically and normally distributed random variables: Introduction

 The organization of this paper is as follows.
-In Section \ref{sec:hyperfunction}, we briefly review the theory of hyperfunctions of a single variable based on \cite{sato1958} and \cite{kaneko1988}.
-In Section \ref{InvFormula}, we give a inversion formula for probability distributions on the real line.
-In Section \ref{PowerSum}, we apply the inversion formula given in Section \ref{InvFormula} to the powered sum of the independent, identically and normally distributed random variable.
-As a result, we have a boundary value representation of the probability density function of the powered sum.
-In Section \ref{AnalyticConti}, we calculate the limit in the boundary value representation given in Section\ref{PowerSum}, and show the main theorem of this paper.
+In Section \ref{sec:InvForm}, we review the inversion formulae in the probability theory and the Fourier analysis, and we justify the intuitive discussion in Section \ref{intro} by a summation method.
+In Section \ref{sec:hyperfunction}, we review the theory of hyperfunctions of a single variable based on \cite{sato1958} and \cite{kaneko1988}, and we justify the intuitive discussion in Section \ref{intro} from the view point of hyperfunctions.
+In Section \ref{PowerSum}, we apply the inversion formula given in Section \ref{sec:InvForm} to the sum of $r$-th power of standard normal random variables.
+We also calculate the limit in the boundary-value representation.